Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites: Solution Algorithm

-\section{Robust planning using the whole year dataset}
+\subsection{Robust planning using the whole year dataset}

-The planned EV infrastructure must remain robust across the year-round fleet operations.
-We compare two approaches to solving based on the whole-year dataset: day selection (DS) and iterative planning and scheduling (IPS).
+The planned EV infrastructure must remain robust across year-round fleet operations, that is, capable of meeting trip-related energy consumption, given the limited parking duration.
+We compare two planning results under different scheduling operations, based on the selective or full dataset:

-\begin{itemize} \item DS: We selected a certain number of representative days based on statistical criteria, such as the total fleet distance, the number of moving trucks, the total fleet energy consumption, and the total stopping time during a day.
-We also included days around the representative days to preserve the trip and battery cycle continuity. \item IPS: We first decomposed the full-year dataset into monthly subsets, allowing several overlapping days between months.
-The algorithm then plans charger deployment for the entire year by iteratively integrating scheduling and monthly planning.
-It starts with an initial charger allocation derived from the dataset and processes each month sequentially.
-If the existing infrastructure can satisfy the charging demand of this month, only charging scheduling is performed.
-Otherwise, the algorithm jointly determines the charging schedule and the additional chargers required, updates the infrastructure, and carries the new configuration forward to subsequent months. \end{itemize}
+In terms of data usage, data can be categorized as \textit{day selection} (DS) or \textit{full year} (FY).
+For DS, we selected a subset of representative days based on statistical criteria, including total fleet distance, number of moving trucks, total fleet energy consumption, and total stopping time per day.
+We also include days around the representative days to preserve the trip and battery-cycle continuity.
+In contrast, the FY method uses the full-year dataset directly.

+For scheduling operations, we consider the \textit{hindsight} (HS) and \textit{iterative planning and scheduling} (IPS) approaches.
+The HS method assumes perfect foresight and performs one-shot scheduling.
+The IPS method is similar to rolling-horizon scheduling.
+The full-period dataset is first decomposed into monthly subsets, allowing several overlapping days between periods.
+The algorithm then plans charger deployment for the entire period by iteratively integrating scheduling and planning at the sub-period level.
+It starts with an initial charger allocation derived from the dataset and processes each sub-period sequentially.
+If the existing infrastructure can satisfy the charging demand of this sub-period, only charging scheduling is performed.
+Otherwise, the algorithm jointly determines the charging schedule and the additional chargers required, updates the infrastructure, and carries the new configuration forward to subsequent sub-periods.

+The proposed planning and scheduling model is difficult to solve when the optimization horizon is long, as in hindsight scheduling.
+We propose a fix-and-optimize heuristic for the scheduling problem based on high-charging-demand forecasts.
+It has been applied to the timetable \cite{fonseca_fix-and-optimize_2024} and job-shape scheduling \cite{li_learning-guided_2025}, where part of the solution is fixed while the remaining variables are free to form subproblems.
+As shown in Fig. \ref{charging_forecast_diagram}, we first identified parking intervals with high charging demand and pre-assigned fast-charging schedules, thereby accelerating the overall optimization process.

-\section{Fix-and-optimize heuristic based on high charging demand forecasts}
+\subsection{Fix-and-optimize heuristic based on high charging demand forecasts}